icinganalysis/icinganalysis.github.io/content/Langmuir Rising Currents.md

 ##Conclusions

-Care must be take when using the oiled-slide method to ensure that drops do not evaporate or coalesce.
+Care must be taken when using the oiled-slide method to ensure that drops do not evaporate or coalesce.

 Water drops of "typical" cloud sizes (10 micrometer diameter) at low relative airspeeds in saturated humidity have